My Plays

 I write about bodies—fat bodies, and the ways fatness collides with capitalism in America.
 I’m drawn to the messy, unspoken tensions within families, especially the deep, complicated pain woven into mother-daughter relationships.
 My characters are queer, loud, imperfect, and stumbling toward something true.
 I love watching them try to figure it out.

-My plays have been developed and produced with The Tank, Broadway Bods, Simpatico Theater Company, GhostLit Rep Theater Company, The Playwrights Center, Lincoln Center, The Eugene O’Neill Theater Center, The Philadelphia Women’s Theater Festival, 54 Below, and the Women’s Playwriting Cooperative.
+My plays have been developed and produced with The Tank, Breaking and Entering Theater Collective, Broadway Bods, Simpatico Theater Company, GhostLit Rep Theater Company, The Playwrights Center, Lincoln Center, The Eugene O’Neill Theater Center, The Philadelphia Women’s Theater Festival, 54 Below, and the Women’s Playwriting Cooperative.

 To learn more about my work or to inquire about licensing, please head to my New Play Exchange page.